About

 Super Gr8 encourages all who are interested to sign up.
 The festival's unique limitations help to level the playing field among filmmakers, encouraging healthy competition and collaboration across all skill levels.

-Originally a 1960's home-movie format, Super 8 has undergone a major revival in the digital age as filmmakers crave the organic, timeless look of real film.
+Originally a 1960's home-movie format, Super 8 has undergone a major revival in the digital age as filmmakers seek the organic, timeless look of real film.
 Our partners at Pro8mm develop the film and use modern, high-definition scanners to capture every beautiful detail from these tiny cellulose frames.

 Documentary: